 Despite legislative changes to improve the rights of LGBTQ people in both the UK and in India such changes are inadequate for combatting the social exclusion of LGBTQ people without wider social transformation (Sappho for Equality, 2016).
 In addition, LGBTQ rights are increasingly used as a proxy for understanding social and economic development; understanding what makes everyday life “liveable” to LGBTQ people around the world can lead to better support of their needs.

-Research by Professor Kath Browne (formerly University of Brighton, now University College Dublin, formerly University of Brighton) and Dr Niharika Banerjea (Ambedkar University) with Sappho for Equality, Leela Bakshi and Dr. Nick McGlynn sought to understand how to increase the “liveability” of LGBTQ lives to be “more than bearable”, and increase public awareness of this.
+Research by Professor Kath Browne (now University College Dublin, formerly University of Brighton) and Dr Niharika Banerjea (Ambedkar University) with Sappho for Equality, Leela Bakshi and Dr. Nick McGlynn sought to understand how to increase the “liveability” of LGBTQ lives to be “more than bearable”, and increase public awareness of this.

 Professor Browne and Dr. Banerjea designed a participatory research project based in both India and the UK to identify what makes life liveable for LGBTQ people and understand exclusion.
 The project sought to understand what created a sense of marginalisation amongst LGBTQ people and find solutions to address that, in particular developing new ways of thinking and talking about the concerns of LGBTQ people, to help inform new initiatives and strategies beyond the equalities agenda (Sappho for Equality, 2016)